 Dear Students and Friends,

-St. Mark’s College was recently raised to ‘associate status’: the first major step to being accredited by the Association of Theological Schools (ATS).
-Over the next 5 years, the College will develop its programs in order to fulfill the requirements to achieve full ATS status.
+"St. Mark’s College has been raised to ‘associate status’: the first major step to being accredited by the Association of Theological Schools (ATS).
+The College is now working hard to fulfill the requirements to achieve full ATS status.”

-"St. Mark’s College was recently raised to ‘associate status’: the first major step to being accredited by the Association of Theological Schools (ATS).
-Over the next 5 years, the College will develop its programs in order to fulfill the requirements to achieve full ATS status”
+St. Mark’s College has also been raised to ‘associate status’, the first major step to being accredited by the Association of Theological Schools (ATS).
+The College is now working hard to fulfill the requirements to achieve full ATS status.

-While this is an ambitious agenda, it is all-the-more necessary as St. Mark’s College assists the Catholic community of the Archdiocese of Vancouver and the other dioceses that make up the Province of British Columbia in providing needed and vital ongoing Catholic academic formation.
+While this is an ambitious agenda, it is all the more necessary as St. Mark’s College assists the Catholic community of the Archdiocese of Vancouver and the other dioceses that make up the Province of British Columbia in providing needed and vital ongoing Catholic academic formation.

 If you are a student or ongoing learner seeking theological and/or religious education, I invite you to seriously consider the programs of Saint Mark’s College.